Franciskadtt/voyager/README.md

 * As a user, I want to be able to see reviews from other users.
 * As a user, I want to be able to share my own feedback regarding the checklist
 * As a user, I want to be able to follow or connect with the creator of the site on social media

 <a></a>
+### **User Requirements and Expectations**
+<a></a>
+#### Requirements
+* Easy to navigate by using the navigation menu.
+* Relevant content in checklist for a sailing voyage.
+* Appealing visual elements.
+* Easy way to contact site owner for suggestions.

+<a></a>
+#### Expectations
+* When clicking on links (store and social media links), expect the page to open in a seperate browser.
+* Expect feedback when submitting the contact form that the form has been submitted correctly.
+* Expect that the navigation links work properly to take the user where they intended to go to.
+* Expect items to be move from one list to another (either packed or to buy)
+* Clear map of physical stores.

+<a></a>
 ### **Design**